zephyrproject-rtos/chre/doc/nanoapp_clients.md

 app.

 See `host/common/test/chre_test_client.cc` for an example of how to use this interface.
-Note that SELinux configuration is generally required to whitelist access to the CHRE socket.
+Note that SELinux configuration is generally required to allowlist access to the CHRE socket.